 Client Case Success Stories

 Mike was in his 50s and was driving a truck when his vehicle was hit by another truck.
-Walter did not sustain any physical injuries and was not at fault in the accident.
+Mike did not sustain any physical injuries and was not at fault in the accident.
 However, the driver of the other truck was badly injured and Mike tried to help him.
 Unfortunately, the other driver died at the scene.
 Mike went onto develop psychological injuries, including Post Traumatic Stress Disorder and Major Depressive Disorder.

 Mike instructed Schofield King Lawyers.
 We successfully brought a claim on his behalf and he was awarded: